Girgias/php-rfcs/container-offset-behaviour.md

 - For write, append, fetch, and fetch-append operations the container is converted to array, Emitting the following deprecation notice:```Deprecated: Automatic conversion of false to array is deprecated``` And thus behave like an `array`, meaning the behaviour depends on the offset type.
 Please see the `array` section for details.

-- For read-write operations, the container is converted to array, before the read operation, Emitting the following deprecation notice: ```Deprecated: Automatic conversion of false to array is deprecated``` And thus behave like an `array`, meaning the behaviour depends on the offset type.
+- For read-write and increment/decrement operations, the container is converted to array, before the read operation, Emitting the following deprecation notice: ```Deprecated: Automatic conversion of false to array is deprecated``` And thus behave like an `array`, meaning the behaviour depends on the offset type.
 Please see the `array` section for details.

 - For the unset operation, the container continues to be `false` and the following deprecation notice is emitted: ```Deprecated: Automatic conversion of false to array is deprecated```